-When it comes to efficiency, propane is the hands-down winner when compared to electricity.
+When it comes to efficiency, cost, performance, and even reliability, propane is the clear winner over electric heating, furnaces, and other appliances.

 In fact, you might be shocked by how much you can save—and how much more quality of life improves—simply by switching from electric to propane.

 According to the Energy Information Administration, electric heating is approximately 63% more expensive for the same amount of thermal energy produced.
 In fact, electricity is the most expensive energy source in Michigan on average.

 A propane furnace can heat the air up to about 130 or 140 degrees Fahrenheit—when you stand right next to the vent, you’ll really feel nice and cozy!
 By contrast, the air coming out of an electric furnace will be cooler than body temperature, usually around 95 degrees.